andreilevin/BusinessFundamentals_project/README.md

 ## Tools

 * Pandas for data aggregation, some feature engineeering, and rudimentary cleaning
-* Google Sheets for cleaning and pivot tables (see the [workbook](https://github.com/andreilevin/BF_project/blob/main/myspotify.xlsx) in this repository),
+* Excel for cleaning and pivot tables (see the [workbook](https://github.com/andreilevin/BF_project/blob/main/myspotify.xlsx) in this repository),
 * Tableau for data visualization